antoyang/just-ask/README.md

 You can also find there the html code used for iVQA data collection on Amazon Mechanical Turk.

-Finally, you can find the manually evaluated samples from generated data at [this link](https://drive.google.com/drive/folders/1bJNr4N_D2kG180RnAJrxqFQiZLLDvT2v?usp=sharing).
+Moreover, you can find the manually evaluated samples from generated data at [this link](https://drive.google.com/drive/folders/1bJNr4N_D2kG180RnAJrxqFQiZLLDvT2v?usp=sharing).

+Finally, you can find the html and python code for the [online demo](http://videoqa.paris.inria.fr/).

 ## Acknowledgements
 The video feature extraction code is inspired by [this repository](https://github.com/antoine77340/video_feature_extractor).